lgatto/TeachingMaterial/index.md

 - I want to fix a bug in someone's project
 - A package I'm using has a bug but I can't figure out how to fix it
 - Oops; that last commit message was wrong
-- Exploring what I've done
+- Exploring the code and its history
-- R packages
-- Markdown
-- Song of github
+- Resources

 I love git and github.
 I
 use both for keeping track of programming projects, papers, talks, and